 Deborah’s book The Guilty Feminist is published by Virago and is a Sunday Times Best Seller.
 She is a screenwriter whose first feature film Say My Name was just produced by Electric Entertainment.
-It has won multiple film festival awards and has been nominated for Best Screenplay at The London International Filmmaker Festival 2019.
-It will be distributed this year.
+It has won multiple film festival awards and was been nominated for Best Screenplay at The London International Filmmaker Festival 2019.

 Deborah is in demand as a speaker, regularly delivering seminars on diversity and inclusion.
-She is excited to be hosting Stylist’s first ever Remarkable Women Awards in 2019 and regularly hosts the Learning Technologies awards.
+She hosted Stylist’s first ever Remarkable Women Awards in 2019 and regularly hosts the Learning Technologies awards.
 She is currently working on the screenplay for an animated film and developing a TV series in Australia.

 His experience in the corporate field ranges from law firms to banks, retail companies to advertising agencies and TV production companies; he has worked with clients at all levels, from new hires to CEOs.

 Tom Salinsky is one of the co-founders of The Spontaneity Shop.
 With Deborah Frances-White, he is the author of The Improv Handbook now in its second edition.
 He produces three podcasts for The Spontaneity Shop – The Guilty Feminist, Global Pillage and Best Pick which he also presents.

 Tom is also a writer.
 With Robert Khan, he is the author of five plays including KINGMAKER (“Sharply satirical ****” – The List) and BREXIT (“Wonderful *****” – The Scotsman) as well as numerous audio plays for Big Finish.